kdbanman/macros/doc/gameroom.md

     - decide if it should be an in memory database or just an object
     - define active game data model

+# Game Room

 ## Vision

 A multiplayer game communications engine that uses the AoE lock-step synchronization model.
-Each server game instance is a "communications room" for clients playing together.
+Each server gameroom instance is a "communications room" for client gamerooms playing together.

+Each gameroom can be in two main states: `setup` or `running`.
+The first is for players to join and organize themselves.
+The second is for the game engine to run.

 By enforcing full determinism of game state from an initial seed and a set of possible user commands, only command packets need to be shared between clients (and server).